AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 Given that solutions to this problem likely depend on the specific details of the relevant PoS systems, this problem is not addressed here.
 Note: conversion methods for reflected weight, like \autoref{alg:por-reflected-block-weight}, will work provided a well defined \textsc{WeightOf} function exists.

 There are some other conjectured solutions to the *Nothing at Stake* problem.
-The two examples that follow solve the problem via mechanisms that are *external* to the protocol itself, i.e., hard-coded checkpoints and the requirement that nodes are online ``frequently''.
-The solution provided by mutual reflection with a PoW blockchain -- i.e., thermodynamic security -- is provided *by the protocol itself* and can only *increase* the security of PoS mechanisms.
-Thus, UT's solution to *Nothing at Stake* is qualitatively superior.

 \bquote{
   %% cspell: disable-next-line